nlesc-sherlock/analyzing-corpora/README.md

    - sent data-type/rec. data-type
    - MIMMSGID *
    - subject: subject of the e-mail, one character string

+**Details:**
+Prepare original raw e-mails for LDA classication in the next step:
+- remove all words occurring in more than 'above' FRACTION of documents.
+- remove all words occurring in less than 'below' NUMBER of documents.
+- keep the n most frequent words, after the previous step.
+- extract metadata
+- remove stop words
+- remove signatures
+- build word dictionary
+- convert documents to bag-of-words.

+Command: EmailParser.scala (see https://github.com/nlesc-sherlock/spark-lda)
+Uses / dependencies: Scala?
+Sparke?
+Python?

 ## Step 3 - Run LDA: document how this is run.
 This step could be run multiple times (for different number of topics).